 What is EMV?

 which has appeared on debit cards and credit cards since they were invented.
 The magnetic strip contains card payment data and while EMV cards still have the strip, sensitive cardholder data is now protected in the microchip instead of the much more vulnerable magnetic strip system.
-The reason cards still contain the magnetic strips is so that merchants who can’t afford to upgrade to EMV card readers yet will have time to catch up.
-Eventually, magnetic strips will most likely be phased out completely in favor of EMV readers and verification methods.

 Why is EMV the New Standard for Credit Cards?